abdaiscool/ArchLinux-Installation-with-single-GPU-passthrough/README.md

 w - to write all changes
 ```

-#### You would want to make a first partition with the last sector: +500M
+#### You would want to make a first partition as a 'System' partition, or 'EFI partition' with the last sector: +500M

-#### Select 1: 'EFI partition'
+#### With ```t``` change the type of the partition to ```1``` or ```EFI partition```.

-#### You would want to make a second partition and leave the type as 'Linux filesystem'
+#### You would also want to make a second partition, where you install arch, and leave the type as 'Linux filesystem'.

-format the first partition as FAT32:
+Format the first partition as FAT32:
 ```
 mkfs.fat -F32 /dev/nvme0n1p1
 ```
-format the second partition as ext4:
+Format the second partition as ext4:
 ```
 mkfs.ext4 /dev/nvme0n1p2
 ```
-mount the second partition:
+Mount the second partition:
 ```
 mount /dev/nvme0n1p2 /mnt
 ```
-create a home folder:
+Create a home folder:
 ```
 mkdir /mnt/home
 ```
-creating a fstab file:
+Create an fstab file:
 ```
 mkdir /mnt/etc
 genfstab -U -p /mnt >> /mnt/etc/fstab
 ```
-confirm everything is good:
+Confirm everything is good:
 ```
 cat /mnt/etc/fstab
 ```
-install a package group / base packages:
+Install a package group / base packages:
 ```
 pacstrap -i /mnt base
 ```
-to configure the installation, to use the installation as chroot:
+To configure the installation chroot into the mounted ext4 partition:
 ```
 arch-chroot /mnt
 ```
-install linux, for long-term support: ```linux-lts linux-lts-headers```
+Install linux, for long-term support: ```linux-lts linux-lts-headers```
 ```
 pacman -S linux linux-headers
 ```
-install packages like nano, networkmanager... for wifi consider: ```dialog wpa_supplicant wireless_tools netctl```
+Install packages like nano, NetworkManager... for wifi consider: ```dialog wpa_supplicant wireless_tools netctl```
 ```
 sudo pacman -S base-devel openssh nano networkmanager
 ```
-enable NetworkManager & openssh to start when the computer starts:
+Enable NetworkManager & openssh to start when the computer starts:
 ```
 systemctl enable NetworkManager
 systemctl enable sshd
 ```
-generate mkinitcpio files:
+Generate mkinitcpio files:
 ```
 mkinitcpio -p linux (linux-lts)
 ```